inria-larsen/icubLearningTrajectories/README.md

 `ccmake ../`
 `make install`

-Then you have to add the path for the file worldPROMPS.sdf into your bashrc.
+Then, you can add some aliases to simplify the utilisation of our Gazebo world (that contains iCubGazeboSim and some balls that represents goals to reach).
+For example add these aliases: alias gazebo_2goal="cd $YOURPATH/CppProgram/configFiles/myWorld && gazebo -slibgazebo_yarp_clock.so world2height.sdf" alias gazebo_3goal="cd $YOURPATH/CppProgram/configFiles/myWorld && gazebo -slibgazebo_yarp_clock.so world3height.sdf" alias gazebo_promps="cd $YOURPATH/CppProgram/configFiles/myWorld && gazebo -slibgazebo_yarp_clock.so worldPROMPS.sdf"

 # Launch the program recordTrajectories.cpp

-To launch this program that learn trajectories from the geomagic touch.
-You can use the world "worldPROMPS.sdf" to have some goal to achieve with the robot left arm.
+Using this program, you can learn trajectories from the Geomagic touch.
+You can use gazebo_3goal to have some goal to achieve with the robot left arm.
 Open the code of this function to have more information about how to launch it.

-1. It requires to have installed the geomagic touch driver and  to have done all its setup (see pre-installation).
+It requires to have installed the geomagic touch driver and  to have done all its setup (see pre-installation).
 Then, you have to launch:
-2. launch yarpserver
+1. yarpserver
-3. launch yarprun --server /icub01
+2. yarprun --server /icub01
-4. launch yarprobotinterface --context geomagic --config geomagic.xml (in a terminal where you have added the geomagic environement and you have done the geomagic calibration, as explained here https://github.com/inria-larsen/icub-manual/wiki/Installation-with-the-Geomagic-Touch)
+3. yarprobotinterface --context geomagic --config geomagic.xml
+You have to run it from a terminal where the geomagic's environement variable are defined, and  where you have done the geomagic calibration, as explained here https://github.com/inria-larsen/icub-manual/wiki/Installation-with-the-Geomagic-Touch
+4. gazebo_3goal
-5. launch yarpmanager
+5. yarpmanager
-6. Open the xml file (in folder /App) and launch one by one the applications: gazebo wholeBodyDynamicsTree iKinCartesianSolver simCartesianControl recordTrajectoriesWithGeomagic
+From yarpmanager, open the xml file (in folder /App) and launch one by one the applications: wholeBodyDynamicsTree iKinCartesianSolver simCartesianControl recordTrajectoriesWithGeomagic
-7. Connect from this same xml file the port: yarp connect /wholeBodyDynamicsTree/left_arm/cartesianEndEffectorWrench:o /record/read
+6. Connect from this same xml file the port: yarp connect /wholeBodyDynamicsTree/left_arm/cartesianEndEffectorWrench:o /record/read

-Now you can use the launched program:
-When you press the black button of the geomagic, it will creates a file record0.txt.
+Now, when you press the black button of the geomagic, it will creates a file record0.txt.
 You can learn many trajectories (that will create other files as record1.txt, record2.txt and so on).

-Remark: If you have trouble with the ini files (not found), you can go into the folder CppProgram/configFiles and then launch the 3rd and 4th terminal from it.
+Remark: If you have trouble with the ini files (not found), you can go into the folder CppProgram/configFiles and use these .ini files when you launch yarpmanager.
+To do that, you can:
+1. In a rough way, put this files in your home directory.
+2. Modify the $YOURPATH/APP/recordTrajectoriesGeomagic.xml and add for the different application the parameter --from $YOURPATH/CppProgram/configFiles

-# Pre-traitment fo the matlab programs to learn and infer trajectories.
+# Pre-traitment to use the Matlab scripts to learn and infer trajectories.

-1. Move the previous "recordX.txt" files into a folder, for example "traj1".
+1. Move the previous "recordX.txt" files into a folder, for example "$YOURPATH/Data/traj1".
 In either "demo_plotProMPs.m" and "demo_replayProMPs.m", you then have to change some information:
 l39: "loadTrajectory" load your data.
 In first argument you can give the path of your folder.
 The second argument correspond to the label you give to your trajectory (its name).
 The others arguments are not required.